Best Time to Visit Seoul: When to Go & Weather Guide

 Shedding its summer monsoons, Seoul becomes far more pleasant into September.
 Temperatures start to tumble for the better, reaching more comfortable levels.

 In September, rainfall finally starts to die down, leaving the great outdoors in & around Seoul waiting for you to explore.
 Keep in mind that Chuseok (Korean harvest moon festival) usually falls in September.
-Along with the Korean Lunar New Year, Chuseok is one the country’s biggest holidays, and one of the worst times to travel.
+Along with the Korean Lunar New Year, Chuseok is one of the country’s biggest holidays and one of the worst times to travel with its big crowds and high prices.

 • Rainfall: 159 mm